John Bolton pleads not guilty to mishandling classified information in US

 Bolton, who was not named in the post, has nevertheless had his own long-running feud with the Republican leader.

 Known for his hawkish foreign policy, advocating for aggressive US action in countries like Iran, Bolton served in Trump’s first administration for just over a year, from 2018 to 2019.
-Bolton was the third national security advisor Trump had appointed in less than two years.
+Bolton was the third national security adviser Trump had appointed in less than two years.

 It is unclear whether Bolton was ultimately fired from his role, as Trump has claimed, or if he resigned, as Bolton himself maintains.